LaPingvino/olc-tools/README.md

 ## WhenWhere

 A simple PWA that runs over IPFS and can be installed for completely offline navigation using OLC.
 Try it out at [whenwhere.cf](https://whenwhere.cf)

+## OLN

+OLN is short for Open Location Network or Open Listening Network.
+It's a project to create a worldwide community overlay using OLC as a tagging and indexing tool together with hashtags to give people access to information that is relevant to them.